Quick Answer

 This isn’t accidental.
 SaaS companies, streaming platforms, and app developers optimize for “stickiness.”
 They know most users won’t cancel.
 A 2023 NerdWallet analysis highlighted that nearly 42% of consumers forgot about at least one recurring subscription they were still paying for.

 The fintech revolution has made subscribing easier than ever.
-One-tap payments, stored card details, and digital wallets remove every possible hurdle.
-Convenience works for consumers — until it works against them.
+One-tap payments, stored card details, and digital wallets including Apple Pay and Google Pay remove every possible hurdle.
+Convenience works for consumers until it works against them.
+Even major banks like Chase and Bank of America have noted through their spending analytics tools that recurring subscription charges are among the fastest-growing expense categories for account holders under 40.

 The Psychological Trap of “Just a Few Dollars”